-példa: a Hungarian exporter expects to receive a year from now EUR 100 000 in revenues.
+example: a Hungarian importer expects to incur, a year from now EUR 100 000 in expenses.
 Let us assume that the current spot exchange rate is 290 EUR/HUF, and the one-year forward rate is 302 EUR/HUF.
-Because selling this amount at an extremely low exchange rate will not have a significant impact on the company's profits, and neither will it cause a problem if the forint is depreciated by a large extent and the conversion takes place at the forward rate the company sells a EUR put option with a strike rate equalling the forward exchange rate, that is, at 302 EUR/HUF.
+Because buying this amount at an extremely high exchange rate will not have a significant impact on the company's profits, and neither will it cause a problem if the forint is appreciated by a large extent and the conversion takes place at the forward rate, the company sells a EUR put option with a strike rate equalling the forward exchange rate, that is, at 302 EUR/HUF.

-In return for this obligation the company receives an option premium on the trade date.
-The premium due for the obligation to sell is 3.50% of the notional, or 3023.50%=10.57 HUF per EUR paid to the client when the deal is concluded.
+In return for this obligation, the company receives an option premium on the trade date.
+The premium due for the obligation to buy foreign currency is 3.50% of the notional, or else 3023.50% = 10.57 HUF per EUR, paid to the client when the deal is concluded.

-Taking into account the option premium received, the company will realise an exchange rate equalling the standard forward if on the expiry date the EUR/HUF spot rate is (302-10.57=)291.43.
-(In this example we ignored that the premium should carry interest as well.).
+Taking into account the option premium received, the company will realise an exchange rate equalling the standard forward if on the expiry date the EUR/HUF spot rate is (302 + 10.15 =) 312.15.
+(In this example we ignored that the premium should carry interest as well.

-By selling an option on a standalone basis a company cannot hedge its underlying exposure!
+By selling an option a company cannot hedge its underlying exposure!
 According to our rules and policy at the time when this Handbook is edited, concluding this deal on a standalone basis is not allowed, only with a combination of buying an option.

-parameters of the option - selling of EUR call option notional amount EUR 100 000 currency pair EUR/HUF tenor 1 year expiry date (date of exchange rate monitoring) 2 business days before end of tenor exchange rate monitoring EUR/HUF spot rate at 12:00 (CET) p.m. on the expiry date settlement date end of tenor spot rate prevailing at pricing 290 EUR/HUF forward rate prevailing at pricing 302 EUR/HUF ATMF volatility 15% strike rate 302 EUR/HUF option premium (received by the client on the trade date) 3.50% notional amount = 10.57 HUF for each EUR (1,057,000 HUF) possible scenarios on expiry depending on the spot market ra ates at 12:00 p.m. on the expiry date exchange rate is at or above 302 EUR/HUF your company has an obligation to sell euros, since the option is exercised.
-Your company sells EUR 100 000 at a rate of 302 EUR/HUF. exchange rate is below 302 EUR/HUF Your company has neither a right nor an obligation, since the option is not exercised.
-Your company can sell euros at the spot rate prevailing on expiry. best-case scenario (treasury transaction on a standalone basis) The EUR/HUF spot rate is below 302 on the expiry date.
+parameters of the option deal - selling of EUR put option notional amount EUR 100 000 currency pair EUR/HUF tenor 1 year expiry date (date of exchange rate monitoring) 2 business days before end of tenor exchange rate monitoring EUR/HUF spot rate at 12:00 p.m.
+(CET) on the expiry date settlement date end of tenor spot rate prevailing at pricing 290 EUR/HUF forward rate prevailing at pricing 302 EUR/HUF ATMF volatility 15% strike rate 302 EUR/HUF option premium (received by the client on the trade date) 3.50% notional amount = 10.57 HUF for each EUR (1 057 000 HUF) possible scenarios on expiry depending on the spot market rates at 12:00 p.m $$ on the expiry date exchange rate is below 302 EUR/HUF Your company has an obligation to buy euros, since the option is exercised.
+Your company buys EUR 100 000 at a rate of 302 EUR/HUF. exchange rate is at or above 302 EUR/HUF Your company has neither a right nor an obligation, since the option is not exercised.
+Your company can buy euros at the spot rate prevailing on expiry. best-case scenario (treasury transaction on a standalone basis) The EUR/HUF spot rate is above 302 on the expiry date.
 Your company has neither a right nor an obligation.
-In this case, your company can sell euros at the spot rate prevailing on expiry (below 302 EUR/HUF). worst-case scenario (treasury transaction on a standalone basis) The EUR/HUF spot rate is above 302 on the expiry date.
-In this case your company has an obligation to sell euros.
-Your company sells EUR 100 000 at a rate of 302 EUR/HUF.
+In this case, your company can buy euros at the spot rate prevailing on expiry (above 302 EUR/HUF). worst-case scenario (treasury transaction on a standalone basis) The EUR/HUF spot rate is below 302 on the expiry date.
+In this case, your company has an obligation to buy euros.
+Your company buys EUR 100 000 at a rate of 302 EUR/HUF.
 The resulting foreign exchange loss can be unlimited.